 New Athens is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Athens is a village of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in New Athens who work in office and administrative support (12.44%), management occupations (11.56%), and sales jobs (9.22%).

-In terms of college education, New Athens is nearly on par with the US average for all cities of 21.84%: 20.81% of adults 25 and older in New Athens have a bachelor's degree or advanced degree.
+The education level of New Athens citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.81% of adults 25 and older in New Athens have a college degree.

 The people who call New Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Athens residents report their race to be White, followed by Asian.
 Important ancestries of people in New Athens include German, Irish, French, English, and European.